fabriziotorelli-wipro/digitalrig-apigee/digitalrig-apigee-riglet/ec2/README.md

 0. Define on APIGee gateway web console (DEVELOP) a Proxy named `gateway`, type `reverse proxy`, using the gateway IP (in `/digitalrig-apigee-riglet/etc/tmp/_tf_ouputs` you have an ip address corresponding to the variable named `gateway_public_ip`) and port `10099`.
 The URL will be pretty much similar to this sampler : `https://xxx.xxx.xxx.xxx:10099/`.

-0. Define on APIGee gateway web console an `Access Control` Rule in development -> policies -> Add Access Control and defining changes as follow :
+0. Define on APIGee gateway web console an `Access Control` Rule for the Proxy in tab : development -> policies -> Add : `Access Control` and provision on that code soma changes, as follow :
     ```xml
     <IPRules noRuleMatchAction="DENY">
         <MatchRule action="ALLOW">